siddharthshah3030/decentralized-Dapp-Server/README.md

 ```
 ## Development

- -  the data-base is connected to Mlabs and already seeded
+ -  The data-base is connected to Mlabs and already seeded
-to seed the database just run the below files
+To seed the database just run the below files
     ```sh
     data/seedParty.js
     data/seedVoter.js